 Today’s invaders aim a different kind of weapon altogether – their cameras.
 And who can blame them?
 Visiting Chateau du Haut-Koenigsbourg is definitely worth recording for posterity.

 Haut-Koenigsbourg castle is situated 26 km north of Colmar, 55 km south of Strasbourg and 12 km west of Sélestat, in France’s Alsace region.

 A shuttle bus service operates from the Selestat railway station to Chateau du Haut-Koenigsbourg (not every day).
 A fee of €2 applies but this is deducted from the Chateau entrance fee.
 Click here for shuttle timetables.

 Ample parking is available for visitors arriving by car.
 The castle entrance is located about halfway round a circular, one way road.
 If the large car park appears full on your arrival, drive around the road (it will eventually bring you back to the main car park) as parking is permitted on the side of the road.
 The main car park is situated 300 metres from the castle entrance.

 €9 per adult, €7 for concession holders.
 Children under 18 are free of charge.
-(Prices current May 2018)
+(Prices subject to change.)

 Audio guides are available for additional cost.

 The castle is open all year round (except January 1, May 1 and December 25 and on Mondays in January and February).
 Opening hours vary slightly throughout the year but the castle is generally open from 9.30am until around 5pm.
 Check the official website for opening times on your day of visit.